 The Company operates in Canada and its functional currency is the Canadian dollar and major purchases are transacted in Canadian dollars.
-The Company has invested in some foreign securities, including its investment in associate.
+The Company has acquired some investments, including its investment in an associate, which are denominated in foreign currency.
 Management believes the foreign exchange risk derived from currency conversions is negligible and therefore does not hedge its foreign exchange risk.